SidOfc/mkdx/README.md

 highlight link mkdxListItem jsOperator
 ~~~

-**Note**: syntax highlighting is opt-in _by default_.
+Note: syntax highlighting is opt-in _by default_.
 This means you must explicitly enable this feature to use it.
 The reason behind this is that this plugin is not a syntax plugin and maybe you are already using one that does such a thing in a way that works better for you.
 You can see it in action in the [Checking checkboxes / checklists](#checking-checkboxes--checklists) examples.